paritytech/substrate-api-sidecar/AUCTIONS_WINNERS.md

 It is important to index this block for the current `auctionIndex` because this will be your source of truth of where the winners of the auction are stored.

-The next important key is the `leasePeriods` that corresponds to the current `auctionIndex`.
-We will use these available `leasePeriods` to compare the winning results and see which `paraId`'s took which slots.
+The next important part is the `leasePeriods` that corresponds to the current `auctionIndex`.
+We use these available `leasePeriods` to compare the winning results and see which `paraId`'s took which slots.
+(Note that this is a redundant way to find the auction winners when coupled with with watching for the `Leased` events)

 By this point we have the below relationship.

-EX: (This is just an example, format the data from the endpoint however is necessary)
+EX: (The below code snippet is just an example, format the data from the endpoint however is necessary)
 ```javascript
 auctionIndex: {
     leasePeriods: [